 Mandatory surveillance testing for Santa Rita Jail’s staff

 In July 2021, the California Department of Public Health (CDPH) issued a health order requiring staff in correctional facilities to either get vaccinated or undergo weekly testing.
-On average, 89% of unvaccinated jail staff members have complied with testing this year, i.e. approximately 11% of them refused to undergo surveillance testing in each cycle.
+On average, 89% of unvaccinated jail staff members have complied with testing this year, i.e. roughly 11% have been out of compliance per week.

 Despite this risk of transmission, there are no consequences in place for staff who fail to comply.
-Only warning letters are being sent to non-compliant staff but even that does not go on their permanent record.
-At this point, an unvaccinated and untested staff member can show up at work and will not be turned away at the door if they refuse testing.
+Warning letters are being sent to non-compliant staff but these letters do not go on their permanent record.
+At this point, an unvaccinated and untested staff member can show up to work and will not be turned away at the door if they refuse testing.
 Captain Luckett-Fahimi, for almost a year now, has said that they are creating a system wherein non-compliant staff are prohibited from entering the facility and placed on administrative leave.
-But they are no where close to having this system up and running.
+But they are nowhere close to having this system up and running.

 It is important to note that under the current health order, vaccinated jail staff members do not need to undergo testing.
-But given what we know about breakthrough cases with the Omicron variant, this requirement may not be enough.
+But given what we know about breakthrough cases with the Omicron variant, the current testing requirement may not be enough.
 Testing may be necessary for the entire jail staff regardless of their vaccination status.
 The public health department has stated that they have no interest in modifying the order to reflect this learning.
-But, they have no data or analyses on contact tracing or breakthrough infections among staff members to support this decision.
+But, they do not have data or analyses on contact tracing or breakthrough infections among staff members to support this decision.